 1 August 2022

 PepGen is the last of the original cohort of companies that moved into the BioEscalator when it first opened.
-The company is now headquartered in Boston, USA, will manage late-stage preclinical testing and clinical and regulatory functions.
+The new PepGen headquarters in Boston, USA, will manage late-stage preclinical testing and clinical and regulatory functions.

 12 July 2022